 Denver is in the early stages of a really big planning project that brings together land use, parks and recreation and transportation needs of all sorts.
 This is Denveright — no relation to us, just happens to be pronounced the same — and it will shape the next couple decades of city investment.

 Denver is holding a series of community meetings Oct.
 4 and Oct.
-5 to find out what people want when it comes to parks, transportation, city form and something.
+5 to find out what people want when it comes to parks, transportation and land use.

 There are five meetings at different times and places.
 They all have the same format.
 It’s just a matter of what works for you.
 Childcare and Spanish language interpretation is available.